Carpk/ShawnKlein/_posts/2016-08-10-java-basics.md

 logo: 'assets/images/logo.png'
 ---

-This post is intended for people with work working knowledge of Object Oriented Programming, and some basic Java skill.
-We touch on the topic of keywords and thier usage, some commonly used classes, and some light troubleshoting skill.
+We are going to cover some Java basics.
+This post is intended to be an ideal reference guide.
+We will talk about some commonly used keywords, classes, and cover some light troubleshooting skills.

 To create a runnable Java object, we need to compile our source code using `javac` and our `.java` file.
 After compiled, we have Java _bytecode_, that can be ran on numerous devices.

 ````
-~$ javac Test.java
+~$ javac test.java
 ~$ java Test
 ````

-Your `CLASSPATH` env variable has to be set to our working folder to get `java Test` to run.
+Your `CLASSPATH` env variable has to be set to our working folder to get `java Test` to run properly.
 Otherwise you have to specify it from our root directory `java -cp /home/user/Projects/ Test`.
 Our `-cp` is short for `-classpath`, meaning class search path of directories and zip/jar files.

 ###### Keywords